-Attribute Type Description Date Stores values that are based on user-defined date formats (for example, DDMMYY, YYYYMMDD, and so on).
+Attribute Type Description Alphanumeric Represents one line of alphanumeric text, such as the title of an acceptance test.
+It can be up to 1000 characters in length.
+Date Stores values that are based on user-defined date formats (for example, DDMMYY, YYYYMMDD, and so on).
 A date attribute, for example, could be used for dates in which test cases are performed.

-File Attachment Holds a single file that can be accessed through RM Browser.
+Attribute Type Description File Attachment Holds a single file that can be accessed through RM Browser.
 For example, you could add the file attachment attributes Use Cases , Customer Letter , and Business Justification to the Marketing Requirements class.
 You can then use RM Browser to add the applicable file for each attribute.
 Users can then view the file or download it to their computers.
 File attachments can also be included as links in Word documents published from Document View.
 The links are displayed as icons.
 You can double-click the icon in the published document to open the associated file.
-Graphic Holds either graphic images or OLE data captured from RM Import.
 List Provides a list of values from which users make a selection.
 For example, you could list Pass , Fail , and Untested as valid values for a list attribute named test_result.
 Numeric Holds numeric values, such as reference numbers.
 The numbers can include decimal points.
 Text Holds up to 64 KB of plain text or HTML text that can span more than one line.
 It is suitable for long descriptions, such as the description of an acceptance test.
 In RM Browser, when you click in or tab to a text attribute, an HTML editor opens.
 The HTML editor provides many common features of word processors.